CEO at Relevant

 Autonomous vehicles

-Although everyone has heard of Tesla’s self-driving vehicles, many car manufacturers are investing in the development of autonomous cars these days.
+Although everyone has heard of Tesla’s self-driving vehicles, many car manufacturers are investing in the AI software development of autonomous cars these days.
 Relying on cameras, sensors, and AI in transportation systems, these vehicles can drive themselves to lower the number of accidents and hitches related to parking.
 More than that, since cars are interconnected and can optimize routes, traffic jams would also be a thing of the past.
 By the way, understanding the decisions made by autonomous cars that help improve safety and reliability are explainable AI examples that find more and more applications today.

 Autonomous vehicles